-I took only one hour-long class with May, and in that time, she redefined my adoration for life and taught me to redefine true gratitude.
+I took only one hour-long class with May, and in that time, she taught me to redefine true gratitude.

 Three years prior, May was so destitute that she did not leave her home for days at a time.
 Her body was so weak and her spirit so ravished that all she could do was lie on the dirt floor of her home, praying her children would not starve.
 May had just been diagnosed HIV+.
 She felt as if nothing she did would bring meaning back into her body or into her life.
 Then, a nurse in her community came to her home for a visit.
 This visit changed May’s life.
 The home-health nurse, known in the community as a Kafwa, encouraged May to seek treatment.